usnistgov/hiperc/README.md

 Fast enough to justify the expense to your manager, adviser, or funding agency?
 This project can help answer your questions!

+The example codes in this repository implement the same basic algorithm using whichever of the mainstream accelerator programming methods apply.
+Running the code on different parallel hardware configurations &mdash; CPU threading, GPU offloading, and CPU coprocessing &mdash; provides a benchmark of these tools using common computational materials science workloads.
+Comparing performance against the serial baseline will help you make informed decisions about which development pathways are appropriate for your scientific computing projects.
+Note that the examples do not depend on a particular simulation framework: dependencies are kept minimal, and the C functions are kept as simple as possible to enhance readability for study and reusability in other codes.
+The goal here is to learn how to use accelerators for materials science simulations, not to enhance or promote any particular software package.

 ## Work in Progress

  - [ ] diffusion